hillal20/react-advanced-typescript/READ_JAVA_Exceptions.md

 1- java.lang.Throwable
-                 - he base class for all errors and exceptions.
+                 -  base class for all errors and exceptions.

                   - subclass: